ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 {NOTE: Counter value override by ETL}

-Counters sent by ETL process always _override_ the existing value on the destination.
+Counters sent by the ETL process always _override_ the existing value on the destination.
 ETL doesn't send _increment_ counter command but it sets the value using _put_ command.

 {NOTE/}